remkop/picocli-jansi-graalvm/README.md

 By building your command line application with the [picocli](https://github.com/remkop/picocli) library you get ANSI colors and styles for free, and you naturally want this functionality when building a native Windows executable.

 The [Jansi](https://github.com/fusesource/jansi) library makes it easy to enable ANSI escape codes in the `cmd.exe` console or PowerShell console.
 Unfortunately, the Jansi library (as of version 1.18) by itself is not sufficient to show show colors in the console when running as a GraalVM native image in Windows.

-This library enables the use of ANSI escape codes in GraalVM native image applications running on Windows.
+`jansi-substratevm` is a helper library that enables the use of ANSI escape codes in GraalVM native image applications running on Windows.

 ## Usage